hpcleuven/VscDocumentation/source/cloud/pilot/custom_images.md

 # Upload and manage images

-A virtual machine image, referred to in this document simply as an image, is a single file that contains a virtual disk that has a bootable operating system installed on it.
+A virtual machine image is a single file that contains a virtual disk that has a bootable operating system installed on it.
 Images are used to create virtual machine instances within the cloud.
 The image files themselves are never modified, but you can copy the image into a persistent instance.